AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 We are in the process of migrating customers to the [pooled storage model](https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html).
 Once your organization is migrated, you will see the following changes:

-- Global administrators gain access to storage quota and usage across the hierarchy and can allocate storage to organizations using the **Product Allocation** tab in the [Global Admin Console](https://adminconsole.adobe.com/).
+- Global administrators gain access to storage quota and usage across the hierarchy and can allocate storage to organizations using the **Product Allocation** tab in the [[!DNL Global Admin Console]](https://adminconsole.adobe.com/).
 - System administrators and storage administrators have full control and visibility of storage across the organization.
 They can track and manage storage using the **Storage** tab in the [Adobe Admin Console](https://adminconsole.adobe.com/).

 With the updates to Adobe Creative Cloud storage, storage quotas are flexible for end users, up to the amount of storage purchased by the organization.
 [Learn more](https://helpx.adobe.com/enterprise/global-admin-console/allocate-products.html).

 ## Allocate products

-The **Product Allocation** tab in the Global Admin Console shows allocation units for products purchased across the organization hierarchy.
+The **Product Allocation** tab in the [!DNL Global Admin Console] shows allocation units for products purchased across the organization hierarchy.
 As a [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html#admins), you can allocate these product resources to another organization in the organization tree and specify the quantity to allocate.
 As a [global viewer](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html#admins), you can view and export the data but cannot make any updates.

 To allocate products to an organization, follow these steps:

-1. Sign in to the Global Admin Console and go to **Product Allocation**.
+1. Sign in to the [!DNL Global Admin Console] and go to **Product Allocation**.
 1. Select a product from the drop-down list to see how it is allocated to different organizations.
    If an organization does not currently have a product, **+** appears.
    If an organization does not currently have the product, **+** icon appears.